RosariaCDiLauro/psychographic-profiling-framework/README.md

 The final goal is to model how **psychological profiling frameworks can be theoretically applied within cyber targeting and influence research contexts**, as explored in the associated master’s thesis:

-> **“Psychographic Profiling: Il Ruolo della Psicologia nella Comprensione dei Processi di Targeting Cibernetico”**
+> **“Psychographic Profiling: The Role of Psychology in Understanding Cyber Targeting Processes”**

 ---